AntczakEI/stellarliftapp/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 But hydration, food timing, sodium, sleep, and overall workload are the first places to check.

-If two-a-day training leaves you constantly sore or flat, the [Recovery Guide](https://shop.aei-digital.com/b/qZrYQ) gives you a simple structure for managing fatigue, soreness, and consistency.

 ## Common mistakes

-## Mistake 1: Treating both sessions like all-out tests
+### Mistake 1: Treating both sessions like all-out tests

 Two hard sessions can sometimes be appropriate, but trying to make both workouts long, high-volume, and max effort every time usually destroys quality.